Autism in Women and Adults: The Invisible Diagnosis

 The Diagnostic Gap: A Historical Problem

-Research on autism began in the 1940s -- and it focused almost exclusively on boys and men.
+Research on autism began in the 1940s, and it focused almost exclusively on boys and men.
 Leo Kanner and Hans Asperger described predominantly male patients.
-The diagnostic criteria that emerged from this still reflect a predominantly male presentation to this day.
+The diagnostic criteria built on that work still reflect a predominantly male presentation.

-The result: Women whose autism presents differently are simply not recognized.
-Not because they are less affected, but because the diagnostic tools were not developed for them.
+The result: women whose autism presents differently are simply not recognized.
+Not because they are less affected.
+Because the diagnostic tools were not designed for them.

 Masking and Camouflaging: The Invisible Adaptation Effort